 About the conference

 The GreenPort Congress is an international sustainability-themed port conference held every year (usually in Europe).
-In 2018, it will come to North America for the first time.
-It takes place in Baltimore, Maryland USA in May 2018 at the Baltimore Convention Center and was hosted by Port of Baltimore, the Maryland Department of Transportation, and the Maryland Department of the Environment.
+In 2018, it came North America for the first time.
+It took place in Baltimore, Maryland USA in May 2018 at the Baltimore Convention Center and was hosted by Port of Baltimore, the Maryland Department of Transportation, and the Maryland Department of the Environment.
 The international sister cities network helped bring international speakers to Baltimore for the conference.

-The conference provides the right forum to create partnerships working towards making our Ports Greener and Smarter, allowing a coordinated approach of the port-marine related industry and business.
+The GreenPort Congress conference provides the right forum to create partnerships working towards making our Ports Greener and Smarter, allowing a coordinated approach of the port-marine related industry and business.
 GreenPort Congress targets new innovations in equipment with leading edge technology that improves port efficiency and productivity, exploring latest practices and ensuring port users keep up to pace with current and forthcoming legislation.

 Balancing Environmental Challenges with Economic Demands

 The role of the sister city / state network at GreenPort Congress

 Baltimore Sister Cities and the Maryland Sister States Program helped the Maryland Port Administration attract international speakers and attendees to this conference from Japan, Liberia, Germany, and the Netherlands, and we helped plan some of the programming.
-In addition, the ports of Seattle and Tacoma are bringing their sister ports from Japan: Kobe and Kitakyushu.
-Come to this conference to hear speakers from our sister countries talk about their innovations that make ports more sustainable!
+In addition, the ports of Seattle and Tacoma brought their sister ports from Japan: Kobe and Kitakyushu.
+Speakers from our sister countries talked about their innovations that make ports more sustainable.

 1. Speakers from our sister countries

-There will be speakers at the conference from Japan, the Netherlands, Liberia, and Germany, including:
+The sister city/state network brought these speakers to the conference from Japan, the Netherlands, Liberia, and Germany: